eurycele/wiredrop-releases/README.md

 # WireDrop Releases

-This repository hosts public release builds for NetShare.
+This repository hosts public release builds for WireDrop.

 WireDrop is a local network messaging and file-sharing application designed for fast peer-to-peer communication across devices on the same network.